casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 ca_certificate = "ca_cert.pem"
 ```

 Every node in the private chain network has to be configured with the same CA certificate, and each `tls_certificate` and `secret_key` pair has to be signed by it.
-Any node trying to join with a certificate signed by incorrect CA ends up with a following log message:
+Any node trying to join with a certificate signed by an incorrect CA ends up with the following log message:

 ```
 2022-09-01T12:08:53.031417Z DEBUG init:incoming{; peer_addr=127.0.0.1:50998}: [casper_node::components::small_network small_network.rs:501] incoming connection failed early; err=TLS validation error of peer certificate: the certificate is not signed by provided certificate authority